wastholm/git-goodies/README.md

 435621af23b440792cd26ccfc419379613d10586       312944 src/qt/res/icons/bitcoin.png
 ```

-Evict the three biggest files (completely erase them from the repo; see below):
+Run a command on the three biggest files (in this case, completely erase them from the repo by using `git-evict`; see below):

 ```
 $ git-hogs --num=3 | xargs git-evict